flipperdevices/flipperzero-firmware/README.md

 That's why the commit history for our repo is so huge, it contains all the commits for all the apps, plus our edits.

 To make updating more manageable, we have added another layer on top of subtrees:
-- set it up by running `git config --local include.path ../.gitconfig`
+- set it up by running `git config --local include.path ../.utils/gitconfig`
-- add a new app with `git add-app <path> <repo> <branch>`, this will pull the commit history and create a `path/.gitremote` to remember the url and branch
+- add a new app with `git add-app <path> <repo> <branch> [subdir]`, this will pull the history and create `path/.gitsubtree` to remember the url, branch and subdir
 - run `git update-app` to pull updates based on the current subtree directory
 - or run `git bulk-update-apps` to do it for all subtrees

-Also, some repos dont have the code in their top-level folders, so for those we have symlinks from our root folder to the approriate place in `.modules/`.